DaveCThompson/HUE9000/docs/STARTUP_SEQUENCE.md

     *   **During Theme Transition & `theme-dark` (Phases P11-P12):**
         *   `.is-energized` (and `.is-selected` where appropriate): Full power, styled by `theme-dark.css` variables.
 SCAN, FIT EVAL buttons flicker from `is-dimly-lit` to this state in P11.
 *   **LCD/Terminal Visuals During Startup:**
-    *   **Terminal Flicker (P1):** The initial terminal message in P1 uses a special composed animation (`specialTerminalFlicker: true` in phase config) that flickers both the screen container and the text itself.
+    *   **Terminal Flicker (P1):** The initial terminal message in P1 is accompanied by a `terminalScreenFlickerToDimlyLit` profile for the container.
+The text itself is typed by the terminal manager.
     *   **Subsequent Terminal Messages (P2+):** Startup messages (triggered by `terminalMessageKey`) are typed onto the next line by `terminalManager`.
     *   **Screen Background Flicker (P6):** Dial LCDs (A & B) use the `lcdScreenFlickerToDimlyLit` profile for their visual power-on.
 The `lcdPowerOn` sound is timed to play concurrently with the start of this visual flicker.
     *   **Theme Transition (P11):** LCD backgrounds transition via CSS.
 A `background-color` fallback in `_lcd.css` helps minimize visual glitches.